ramenengine/RamenEngine/README.md

 RAMEN is a 2D game engine in ANS Forth.
 It is based on the [AllegroForthKit](https://github.com/RogerLevy/AllegroForthKit) cross-platform standard Forth framework.

 RAMEN is a "breakaway engine."
-Think of a Kit-Kat, or a Mr. Potatohead.
 It has the traits of a game engine but it's also a framework; it has a standard configuration, but most of its parts are optional.
-I strive to make the parts easy-to-understand and sufficiently decoupled.
+Like a Mr. Potatohead.
+I've strived to make the parts easy-to-understand and sufficiently decoupled.

-It's recommended to have a one-project-per-instance workflow.
-Clone it for each project rather than housing multiple projects under a single installation.
-That way you won't have to deal with conflicts as much, and you can make deep modifications in your own branch.
+I recommend having a one-project-per-instance workflow.
+Clone it for each project rather than housing multiple projects under a single installation so you won't have to deal with conflicts as much, and you can make deep modifications in your own branch.

 ## Features